 First Five Nebraska keeps you engaged and informed about childhood policies and initiatives that impact all Nebraskans.
 We spark the conversation about early childhood through strategic engagement of policymakers, business and economic leaders, early childhood professionals and families in communities across Nebraska.
 By changing the conversation, we can effect change in our neighborhoods, workplaces, communities and state.
 Our strategic engagement efforts include:

-- Elevate understanding about the impact of early childhood care and learning programs on economic growth and community vitality.
+- Elevating understanding about the impact of early childhood care and learning programs on economic growth and community vitality.

 - Providing early childhood expertise and guidance to Nebraska business, industry and economic development interests.

-- Provide actionable resources and technical assistance to business and community stakeholders ready to create change in their communities.
+- Providing actionable resources and technical assistance to business and community stakeholders ready to create change in their communities.

-- Facilitate supportive relationships between local businesses and early childhood providers and programs to support Nebraska families, communities and businesses.
+- Facilitating supportive relationships between local businesses and early childhood providers and programs to support Nebraska families, communities and businesses.